 The Schools Attended section allows you to list the high school from which you graduated as well as each post-secondary institution where you were enrolled for at least one course, even if credits have been transferred or if no credits were earned.
-List any U.S.- or Canadian-sponsored study abroad program in which you participated as a separate program.
 In addition, list any degrees that you earned or anticipate earning while attending the school(s) as well as your major(s) and minor(s).

-Misrepresentation or omissions will prompt an investigation, delay processing of your application, and may result in missed deadlines.
+Misrepresentation or omissions may prompt an investigation and/or delay processing of your application, which may result in missed deadlines.